An Official Website of the Commonwealth of Kentucky

 If you are being directed by a federal or state agency to consult with the Kentucky Heritage Council (KHC)/State Historic Preservation Office (SHPO) as part of an application for a federal grant, license or permit, the following information outlines policies and procedures to guide applicants through the Section 106 Review and Compliance process.

 All projects submitted to the Kentucky SHPO for review must include a completed Cover Sheet for Section 106 Review and Compliance.
 This form and associated Cover Sheet Instructions were recently developed to ensure that adequate information is included with each application to allow agency staff to efficiently complete project reviews.
 This streamlined approach helps reduce the number of requests that KHC staff must often make for additional information.
-Failure to fill out the cover sheet in its entirety and include it with hard-copy submissions may require a request for additional information and potentially delay a project review.
+A complete set of documents per the Section 106 Cover Sheet must be emailed directly to, and ONLY to email@example.com to be considered Received and Distributed for Review.

-A site check of historic structures can be performed by the applicant free of charge by physically accessing the paper records at the KHC office in Frankfort.
-To do so, please contact the KHC Data Manager at KHCfirstname.lastname@example.org or 502-564-7005, ext.
-4564, to arrange a time to visit the Site Identification Library.
+A site check of historic structures can be performed by the applicant free of charge by physically accessing the paper records** at the KHC office in Frankfort.
+To do so, please contact the Survey Coordinator to arrange a time to visit the Site Identification Library.
 Alternatively, an online request for a Site Identification Site Check may be submitted for this service to be performed on the applicant's behalf, for a fee per each request.

 Office of State Archaeology (OSA) records are not open to the public.
 However, a qualified professional archaeologist can access the paper records free of charge and complete a search on the applicant's behalf by visiting the OSA archives in Lexington.
 Alternatively, an applicant can submit an online request for OSA staff to complete a preliminary site check for a fee.